nabeken/aws-go-sqs/README.md

 ## Design note

 When it comes to multi-region deployment, you may think about *primary* and *secondary* and use secondary when the primary becomes unavailable.
 Such failover codepath won't be called until the primary becomes unavailable so you have a rare chance to get it tested in production.
-You may agree that such code may contain a bug and the bug will be triggered when you're on fire.
-You also need to define what "unavailable" is to you.
+You may agree that such code may contain a bug or the secondary queue configuration may not be up-to-date since mostly the secondary queue is not used at all.
+Any hidden problems would be triggered when you're on fire.

-Let's use both queues all the time and stop sending requests to an unavailable queue until it recovers.
+Let's use all of the available queues all the time and stop sending requests to an unavailable queue until it recovers.
+You can have the confidence that your system always works with all of the available queues.

 ## Example